Pujo-Atlas-Kolkata/.github/profile/README.md

 5. Submit a pull request with a detailed description of your changes.

 ### Testing and Feedback
-Test out the [Published](https://atlas.ourkolkata.in/) and/or Beta Versions of our releases and provide us with [feedback](https://forms.gle/wixeAAM4j2J8HCSN9)
+Test out the [published](https://atlas.ourkolkata.in/) and/or beta Versions of our releases, and provide us with [feedback](https://forms.gle/wixeAAM4j2J8HCSN9).

 ### Non-Technical Contributions
-Help us with data collection on the various puja pandals, Police Booths/Helpdesks, Pharmacies, Public Toilets, and water stations.
+Help us with data collection on the various Puja Pandals, Police Booths/Helpdesks, Pharmacies, Public Toilets, and water stations.
 You can fill in the details as per the steps mentioned in this [Data Contribution Form](https://forms.gle/n394CrQpaHzS36hF6).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Pujo-Atlas-Kolkata/PujoAtlasKol-Web/blob/main/LICENSE) file for details.